mort8088/mort8088.com/content/posts/2023/ext-data-hdd/index.md

 UUID=<UUDI_OF_THE_NEW_DRIVE>    /media/data     <DRIVE_TYPE>    defaults    0   0
 ```

-Use a tab between each of the options. save the file (`Ctrl-X / Y / Return`)
+Use a tab between each of the options.
+Save the file (`Ctrl-X / Y / Return`)

 And before we reboot the server we need to test that it works by calling:-